 Keep all that fat in the pan and you’ll use the fat to saute garlic, ginger, green onion (and fresh chilies if you want).
 Take care not to burn these aromatics!

 Now it’s time to make the caramel braising sauce.
-Whisk together fish sauce, soy sauce, rice vinegar, green onion, garlic, ginger and fresh chilies.
+Whisk together fish sauce, soy sauce, sugar, rice vinegar, green onion, garlic, ginger and fresh chilies.

 Add the pork belly pieces back into the pan.